Dental Crowns

 Is a dental crown necessary?

 A dental crown is necessary when recommended by your dentist.
-For example, during root canal, you will always need a temporary crown following the first treatment.
+For example, during a root canal, you will always need a temporary crown following the first treatment.

 We prioritise saving teeth wherever possible and a dental crown, especially a ceramic crown, offers us the chance to do just that.
 Trust us to oversee the production of a bespoke dental crown which, after fitting, will be indistinguishable from your natural teeth so you can smile again with renewed confidence in yourself and in our professional expertise.